 A novel strain of coronavirus which causes the disease COVID-19 has resulted in a worldwide pandemic.
 COVID-19 has surfaced in nearly all regions around the world and resulted in global travel restrictions and business slowdowns or shutdowns.
 The COVID-19 pandemic has also created unanticipated circumstances and uncertainty, disruption, and significant volatility in the economic environment generally, which have adversely affected, and may continue to adversely affect, our business operations and could materially and adversely affect our business, financial condition and results of operations.
-As the COVID-19 pandemic continues, many of our subscribers are impacted by recommendations and/or mandates from federal, state, and local authorities to practice social distancing, to refrain from gathering in groups and, in some areas, to refrain from non-essential movements outside of their homes.
-While certain government regulations and/or mandates have eased, or are expected to ease in 2021 and COVID-19 vaccines have become more available in certain areas, governmental authorities are continuing to take various actions in an effort to slow the spread of COVID-19.
-COVID-19 continues to impact our business during 2021, in particular in the following areas:
+As the COVID-19 pandemic continues, many of our subscribers are impacted by recommendations and/or mandates from federal, state, and local authorities to, among other things, practice social distancing and to refrain from gathering in groups.
+While certain government regulations and/or mandates have eased and COVID-19 vaccines have become broadly available, governmental authorities are continuing to monitor the situation and take various actions in an effort to slow or prevent an increase in the spread of COVID-19.
+COVID-19 continues to impact our business during 2022, in particular in the following areas:

-In response to the outbreak and business disruption, first and foremost, we have prioritized the health and safety of our employees.
-We have implemented increased health and safety practices including, increased use of personal protective equipment for employees to protect them and our subscribers, and temperature checks at certain locations.
+- In response to the pandemic and business disruption, first and foremost, we have prioritized the health and safety of our employees.
+We have implemented increased health and safety practices including, among other things, increased use of personal protective equipment for employees to protect them and our subscribers. - Our DISH TV business has been and may be further impacted by: (i) government recommendations and/or mandates for commercial establishments to operate at reduced capacity; and (ii) reduced in person selling opportunities due to subscriber preferences and actions as well as government restrictions.

-- Our commercial business is impacted as many bars, restaurants, and other commercial establishments have been and continue to be recommended and/or mandated to operate at reduced capacity.
-In addition, airlines and hotels have reduced operations as a result of government actions and/or related lower consumer demand. - Beginning in the second half of March 2020, COVID-19 and the related governmental recommendations and/or mandates created reduced in person selling opportunities, and a reduction in subscribers' willingness to open direct mail marketing and allow in-home technicians into their homes.
-As a result, we reduced our marketing expenditures and our gross new DISH TV subscribers began to decrease. - Our DISH Smart Home Services brand was impacted as in-home installation and support has been impacted by government actions and/or related lower consumer demand for these services. - Our supply chain has been impacted by COVID-19, and there have been and could be additional significant and unanticipated interruptions and/or delays in the supply of materials and/or equipment across our supply chain, due to, among other things, surges in COVID-19.
-Moreover, the recent surges in COVID-19 cases in areas outside the United States and the stringent lockdowns implemented in response to such surges are causing interruptions and/or delays that are adversely impacting our business.
-In addition, during 2021 there have been worldwide interruptions and delays in the supply of electronic components including semi-conductors, which may significantly impact our ability to obtain set-top boxes.
-Furthermore, we may not be able to diversify sources of supply in a timely manner to mitigate these interruptions and/or delays.
-These interruptions and/or delays in our supply chain could have a material adverse effect on our business. - Due to the economic climate, combined with changing needs of our subscribers and how we can best serve them, during the second quarter of 2020, we made the decision to reevaluate our organization.
-This included a focused set of staffing reductions to align our workforce to best serve our subscribers.
+Our supply chain has been impacted by COVID-19, and there have been and could be additional significant and unanticipated interruptions and/or delays in the supply of materials and/or equipment across our supply chain, due to, among other things, surges in COVID-19.
+Moreover, any surges in COVID-19 cases in areas outside the United States and the stringent lockdowns implemented in response to such surges may cause interruptions and/or delays that may adversely impact our business.
+In addition, worldwide interruptions and delays in the supply of electronic components including, but not limited to, semi-conductors, may negatively impact our ability to obtain set-top boxes and other equipment.
+Furthermore, we may not be able to diversify sources of supply in a timely manner to mitigate any such interruptions and/or delays or find new suppliers on reasonable terms or at all.
+Any interruptions and/or delays in our supply chain could have a material adverse effect on our business.

-We continue to monitor the rapidly evolving situation and guidance from international and domestic authorities, including federal, state and local public health agencies and may take additional actions based on their recommendations.
+We continue to monitor the evolving situation and guidance from international and domestic authorities, including federal, state and local public health agencies and may take additional actions based on their recommendations.
 In these circumstances, there may be developments beyond our control requiring us to adjust our operating plan.
 As such, given the dynamic nature of this situation, we cannot reasonably estimate the impacts of COVID-19 on our financial condition, results of operations or cash flows in the future.